BMR Calculator

 Who is BMR Calculator for?

-Anyone curious about their metabolism
+Anyone curious about how much their body burns at rest

 Why use BMR Calculator?